 |To the extent required by law, the Section will collect sales tax on goods or services that it sells, and will remit monthly to the State Bar all sales tax collected during the immediately preceding month, along with a report listing the price, quantity and description of the goods or services so sold in such detail as the State Bar Accounting Department reasonably may require to ensure compliance with applicable law, rules and regulations.

 |Section funds should be invested consistent with the State Bar’s Investment Policy as set forth in the State Bar Board of Directors Policy Manual, as the same may be an1ended from time to time.
 Section funds shall be deposited into either a branch of the State Bar banking depository or an alternative banking depository meeting the requirements of the of the State Bar’s Investment Policy.

 These Bylaws may be amended at any meeting of the Section by a majority vote of the members of the Section present and voting, provided such proposed amendment shall first have been approved by a majority of the Council, and provided further that no amendment so adopted shall become effective until approved by the Board of Directors of the State Bar of Texas.

-We certify that the foregoing constitutes a true and correct copy of the Bylaws of the Family Law Section of the State Bar of Texas, as amended and approved by the Officers and Council at the meeting in __________________, Texas on ________________, 2015, and adopted by majority vote of the Section members present and voting at the Section meeting in ________________, Texas on _____________,
+I certify that the foregoing constitutes a true and correct copy of the Bylaws of the Family Law Section of the State Bar of Texas, as amended and approved by the Officers and Council on December 12, 2020 and adopted by majority vote of the Section members present and voting at the Annual Section meeting on April 29, 2021.